 The Fund has provided the prime brokers with a general lien over financial assets held in custody as security for the prime broker exposures relating to provision of custody services to the Fund.
-The Fund's cash is held with CIBC World Markets Inc. and Scotiabank which are rated A+ by S&P Global Rating.
+The Fund's cash is held with CIBC World Markets Inc., Scotiabank which are rated A+ and Royal Bank of Canada which is rated AA - by S&P Global Rating.

-As at December 31, 2023, the Fund did not hold investments in debt instruments.
+As at December 31, 2024 and 2023, the Fund did not hold investments in debt instruments.